 For example, we package our oils and hydrosols separately instead of formulating them into a lotion or cream, removing the need for Solubilizers.
 Skin adores these products separately.

-My Blacklist: Glycerin, Synthetic or toxic Preservatives, Emulsifiers, Solubilizers, Surfactants, Retinoids, Alcohol, artificial "fragrance" and Hyalauronic Acid.
+We don't favor: Glycerin, Synthetic or toxic Preservatives, Emulsifiers, Solubilizers, Surfactants, Retinoids, Alcohol, artificial "fragrance" and Hyalauronic Acid.

 Being a formulator is a journey, I've gotten more skilled over time and gotten clarity in my beliefs.